joinnextblock/attn-protocol/NIP-X1.md

 `draft` `mandatory`

 ## Abstract
-NIP-X1 defines a decentralized protocol for content promotion on Nostr.
-The protocol establishes a market-driven system connecting PROMOTERS and PROMOTION VIEWERS through BILLBOARDS (verification nodes).
+NIP-X1 defines the core decentralized protocol for content promotion on Nostr, establishing standardized event kinds and communication patterns between participants.
+The protocol establishes a market-driven system connecting PROMOTERS who wish to promote content with PROMOTION VIEWERS who are willing to view it, facilitated by BILLBOARD verification nodes.
+This foundation enables a transparent, decentralized alternative to traditional advertising systems while preserving Nostr's core principles of user sovereignty and decentralization.

 ## Protocol Components

 ### NEW TAGS

-- b - the pubkey of a BILLBOARD
+- `b` - the pubkey of a BILLBOARD operator that the sender trusts

+### NEW EVENT KINDS
+- **kind:28888**: BILLBOARD configuration event
+- **kind:18888**: PROMOTER promotion request event
+- **kind:17888**: PROMOTION VIEWER availability event

 ## Key Components